-We have agreed to register for resale the 432,900 shares of common stock purchased by Farallon Capital Management, LLC and its affiliated funds.
+Pursuant to the registration rights agreement we entered on March 2, 2006, we have agreed to register for resale the 432,900 shares of common stock purchased by Farallon Capital Management, L.L.C. and its affiliated funds.
 Under the registration rights agreement, we agree to prepare and file within 30 days of March 2, 2006 a registration statement providing for the resale of the shares purchased by the Farallon funds.
 We further agree to use our best efforts to cause the registration statement to become effective as promptly as possible, but in any event no later than 120 days after March 2, 2006.
-The registration rights agreement also permits the Farallon funds to include any shares of common stock they hold in future underwritten public offerings of our equity securities.
+The registration rights agreement also permits the Farallon funds to include any shares of common stock they hold in future underwritten public offerings of our equity securities, subject to certain limitations.